joe-dorward/the-python-programming-language/tkinter/ui_v1.30_nametowidget_parent.md

-One of the coolest features of Tkinter, is the fact that the user interface window, and all the widgets on it, exist as part of a hierarchy (like the folder structure of an operating system).
+One of the coolest features of Tkinter, is the fact that the user interface window and all its widgets, exist as a hierarchy (like the folder structure of an operating system) and are (therefor) iterable.

 Continuing the exploration of using Tkinter with Python, this version explores that hierarchy.
 In the structure of an operating system,